pavanbalaji/pavanbalaji.github.io/jobs.md

 new ideas, and it works closely with many partner teams to bring them into production.

-Here are some of our recently publications, if you are interested in learning more about the kind of work that we do:
+Here are some of our recent publications, if you are interested in learning more about the kind of work that we do:

  * DL Models and benchmarks